-Inferno, by Dan Brown, takes place in Florence and Venice, Italy, and Istanbul, Turkey.
+Inferno, by Dan Brown, takes place in Florence and Venice, Italy; and Istanbul, Turkey.
 The plot is based on Dante Alighieri's masterpiece, the Divine Comedy, and there are many references to this work and its author.
-In Inferno you'll also get a scholarly look at art and history of Florence, Venice, and Istanbul.
+In Inferno, you'll also get a scholarly look at the art and history of Florence, Venice, and Istanbul.

-Robert Langdon and his new partner, Sienna Brooks, start their quest in the Boboli Gardens, a huge park behind the Pitti Palace, one of Florence's top museums.
+Robert Langdon and his new partner, Dr. Sienna Brooks, start their quest in the Boboli Gardens, which is a huge park behind the Pitti Palace (also known as Palazzo Pitti).
 Enclosed by walls, the entrance to the extensive gardens (ticket required) is through the Pitti Palace.
-Inside the gardens are sculptures, fountains, flowers, tree-lined walkways, and hidden grottoes (which you will learn more about in the book).
+Inside the gardens are sculptures, fountains, flowers, tree-lined walkways, and hidden grottoes (of which you will learn more about in the book).

-The Vasari Corridor is a secret passageway, almost one kilometer long, that connects the Pitti Palace and Boboli Gardens to the Palazzo Vecchio and Uffizi Gallery, across the Arno River.
+The Vasari Corridor is a secret passageway, a little more than .5 mile long, that connects the Pitti Palace and Boboli Gardens to the Palazzo Vecchio and Uffizi Gallery, across the Arno River.
 The elevated walkway crosses the river above the Ponte Vecchio where there are windows for views.
-Inside the corridor, that can only be visited on a special guided tour, are more than 1000 art works.
-Reservations for the tours are required and can be made by calling +39 055 294883 or by booking a tour such as Select Italy's Vassari Corridor Tour.
+Inside the corridor, that can only be visited on a special guided tour, are more than 1,000 works of art.
+Reservations for the tours are required.

-The Palazzo Vecchio, Florence's city hall, dates from the late fourteenth century.
-It's one of Florence's most famous monuments and its tower rises above the city (seeing the tower is how Langdon figures out where he is at the beginning of the book).
+The Palazzo Vecchio, which is Florence's city hall, dates back to the late 14th century.
+It's one of Florence's most famous monuments, and its tower rises above the city (seeing the tower is how Langdon figures out where he is at the beginning of the book).
 Rooms are decorated with works and frescoes by several Renaissance artists.
 While it still houses Florence's government, most of the building is now a museum.
 Palazzo Vecchio sits on the beautiful Piazza della Signoria.
-Connected to the palazzo is the famous Uffizi Gallery, one of Italy's top museums and one of the most important in the world for Renaissance art.
+Connected to the palazzo is the famous Uffizi Gallery, which is one of Italy's top museums and one of the most important in the world for Renaissance art.

 Venice's Grand Canal

 When Robert and Sienna arrive in Venice by train, they immediately head to the Grand Canal to get to Saint Mark's Square.
 Venice's Grand Canal, Canale Grande, is like Main Street to the city built on canals, cutting through the middle of Venice and crossed by only four bridges.
-Since it's the main waterway, the canal is full of boats of all kinds, from gondolas and water buses to private boats and fishing boats.
-Although the most common way to get to Saint Mark's Square, the main square of Venice, is on the number 1 Vaporetto, it's also the slowest so Robert, Sienna, and their new companion hire a private boat.
+Since it's the main waterway, the canal is full of all types of boats, from gondolas and water buses to private boats and fishing boats.
+Although the most common way to get to Saint Mark's Square is on the number 1 Vaporetto, it's also the slowest.
+As a result, Robert, Sienna, and their new companion hire a private boat.

-The Doge's Palace, Palazzo Ducale, was the seat of power for the Venetian Republic for about 700 years, until 1797.
-The palace was the residence of the Doge, the ruler of the Venetian Republic, and also held government administrative offices, law courts, ballrooms, grand halls and stairways, and prisons.
+The Doge's Palace, Palazzo Ducale, was the seat of power for the Venetian Republic for about 700 years until 1797.
+The palace was the residence of the Doge, the ruler of the Venetian Republic, and held government administrative offices, law courts, ballrooms, grand halls, stairways, and prisons.
 First built in the 10th century, the palace underwent several renovations and expansions and current building is primarily Gothic.
 The interior was decorated by some of Venice's top artists.
-The Palazzo Ducale is open to the public (see visitor information) and one of the best ways to see it is on a Secret Itineraries Tour.
+The Palazzo Ducale is open to the public, and one of the best ways to see it is on a Secret Itineraries Tour.

 Hagia Sophia in Istanbul, Turkey

-Angels and Demons, a book by Dan Brown that was made into a movie, takes place in Rome and at the Vatican.
+Angels & Demons, another book by Dan Brown that was made into a movie, takes place in Rome and at the Vatican.
 Saint Peter's Basilica, one of the world's largest churches, and the huge Saint Peter's Square dominate the Vatican and figure prominently in the movie.
-Explore the top places shown in the movie with the above link.